Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Overview

 During the initialization phase, the browser on the client downloads the web page, the inference engine, the model and the initial kernels.
 The model encloses the weights and the optimized model graph (\eg operator fused) ready to deploy.
 The \emph{inference engine} parses the model graph, registers the kernel for each operator to execute, as well as manages the memory usage.
 The initial kernels are determined by the server, using the client device indicator, \eg device name and ids.
 If the hardware on client have been explored, the optimal kernels would be used from the \emph{kernel database} on server.
 Otherwise, the pre-defined and uncustomized ones are used meanwhile the JIT phase would be triggered.

-During the JIT phase, the \emph{tensor JIT compiler} on the server composes the lite kernel optimization space for each operator type.
+During the JIT phase, the \emph{tensor-web JIT compiler} on the server composes the lite kernel optimization space for each operator type.
 The compiler then subsequently generates the kernel for each candidate within the space.
 Between the server and the client, a kernel queue is established.
 Once a kernel is generated on server, it is pushed to the client via the queue.
 On client, the inference is executed repeatedly.
 Between every inference, the \emph{inference engine} retrieves one kernel from the queue and measures its latency.
 Based on the measurement, the newly retrieved kernel might be re-registered if it is significantly faster than the current registered one, ensuring that the more efficient kernel is utilized in subsequent inferences.
 After testing all the kernels in the queue, the best kernel along with the measurement results are reported to the server.
 The server would update the \emph{kernel database} according to the reports.

-In accordance with our design, the \emph{tensor JIT compiler} of \sysname is lightweight and can be run either on the cloud or directly on clients.
+In accordance with our design, the \emph{tensor-web JIT compiler} of \sysname is lightweight and can be run either on the cloud or directly on clients.
 In our current implementation, we deploy it on the cloud, as this enables kernel reuse.
 Optimal kernels discovered by one device can be seamlessly shared with other devices possessing the same hardware through the cloud, thereby facilitating the concept of \emph{crowdsourcing}.
-Furthermore, compared to cloud inference, which necessitates uploading raw user input data, only performance profiles are sent to the server.
-This approach aligns with common Web practices to enhance user experience and protect privacy.

-The online kernel generation combined with JIT-styled inference ensures optimal performance on Web.
+The online kernel generation combined with JIT-styled inference ensures optimal performance on Web across edge devices.
 To facilitate this, we propose two key techniques that significantly reduce the kernel generation cost, \eg from hours to milliseconds for a single kernel.
 In the following sections, we will introduce these techniques in detail.